-Getting dressed each day means so much choice.
+Getting dressed each day means so much decision making.

-Too much choice or not enough are equal disasters when it comes to the morning.
+Too much choice or not enough are equal disasters when it comes to attacking the wardrobe.

 I want to get ready with the least amount of effort and in super quick time; I also want to make sure I look the best I can.
-We all want that but it is easy to have those days where it all goes slightly wrong.
+We all have those goals but it is easy for it all to go slightly wrong.

-I don’t think I ever leave the house with the idea to look less well presented than I should – a bad outfit day is never intentional and yet I have days where it goes pear-shaped.
-Like last week when I packed a ridiculous set of clothes for a week in Provence.
-What was I thinking?
+I don’t think I ever leave the house with the idea to look less well presented than I can – a bad outfit day is never intentional and yet I have days where it goes pear-shaped.
 I blame time constraints but I also am responsible for not taking my own advice.
-How many times do I write about, “what to pack” – it is a favourite subject of mine and one I think I’m not bad at.
-Pity I broke all my own rules.
+I so often break my own rules.

 How To Turn The Good Into The Great